gaurav-rp/gaurav-rp/README.md

 - 👋 Hi, I’m @gaurav-rp
 - 👀 I’m interested in blockchain
-- 🌱 I’m currently understanding terra ecosystem
+- 🌱 I’m currently building the Router Chain
-- 💞️ I’m looking to collaborate on terra projects
+- 💞️ I’m looking to collaborate on the Router Chain EcoSystem
 - 📫 How to reach me ...

 <!---